MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing-start.md

 ## Create the solution and the class library project

-Begin by creating a Visual Studio solution named UtilityLibraries that consists of a single .NET Standard class library project, StringLibrary.
+Begin by creating a Visual Studio solution named UtilityLibraries that consists of a single .NET class library project, StringLibrary.

 The solution is just a container for one or more projects.
 To create a blank solution, open Visual Studio and do the following: